pingles/cascading.neo4j/README.md

 * Allow relations between nodes from difference Indexes
 * Ensure scheme can connect to remote Neo server
 * Ensure relations fields are of the form: from-key, to-key, relationship-label
+* Specify field names when persisting properties on Nodes.
+Will be useful given Cascalog prefixes with ? and !
 * Allow relationships to carry properties